ZoneMinder/zoneminder/README.txt

   ones)  to be associated with the frame sequence number  more easily.
 This means that old events will no longer be able to be  viewed as the wrong image will be being searched for.
-To avoid this you can use the new `zmupdate.pl' utility to rename all  your  old images by doing `perl zmupdate.pl -r'  as  an appropriately privileged or root user.
+To avoid this you can use the new 'zmupdate.pl' utility to rename all  your  old images by doing 'perl zmupdate.pl -r'  as  an appropriately privileged or root user.

 o     Version  checking.
 ZoneMinder will now optionally  check